mrduguo/staticcdn-sdk/docs/Optimizer.md

- sio-auto-sprite=enabled    | enable sprite even it doesn't meet sprite requirement sio-auto-sprite-name       |  all sprite image in a given css file will generated as 'default', you can give different name to generate multiple sprites sio-css-embed=enabled      | embed css to html page sio-js-embed=enabled       | embed js to html page sio-js-async=enabled       | add async flag to script tag on html page sio-use-cdn=enabled        | used in include file to delivery the resource via StaticCDN.io
+ sio-auto-sprite=enabled    | enable sprite even it doesn't meet sprite requirement sio-auto-sprite-name       |  all sprite image in a given css file will generated as 'default', you can give different name to generate multiple sprites sio-css-embed=enabled      | embed css to html page sio-css-sync=enabled       | load css synchronously with javascript, works great in Chrome/Safari, functional work in other browsers
+ sio-js-embed=enabled       | embed js to html page sio-js-async=enabled       | add async flag to script tag on html page sio-url-protocol=https     | use http: or https: prefix in front of default //staticcdn.io url reference sio-use-cdn=enabled        | used in include file to delivery the resource via StaticCDN.io